 Centr app has 4 options available – regular, pescatarian, vegetarian and vegan recipe selections.

 The food is surprisingly delicious, and all recipes list down calorie intake, cooking instructions, and serving size.

-You can swap recipes & workouts if you don’t like it.
-Once the daily workout is done and ticked off, it disappears from your Planner section.
+You can swap recipes and workouts if you don’t like it.
+Once the daily workout and meals are done and ticked off, it disappears from your Planner section.

 Grocery shopping is super easy too!
 Besides, Centr has a unique feature that I’ve seen only in this workout app.
 It’s called the leftovers.

 Normally, your day would consist of 3 meals.
 However, one of those 3 meals might be “leftovers from previous meals”.
 This is great for people who don’t really like slaving at the stove all day.
 For the Centr team, fitness is simple and comfortable.

 If there aren’t any leftovers, Centr will list down quick alternatives that can be done in 5 minutes.

 However, the calorie listing in the recipes is pretty much the only way you can stay on top of your calories.
 I’m not disputing Centr’s accuracy but just saying that it’s limited.

 If you’re mixing your daily meals with snacks and changing the serving size then I would recommend incorporating a third-party app like MyFitnessPal.
 In this way, you could stay on top of your calorie balance for the day (aka see better results).

 Alternatively, you could also get yourself one of those smart nutrition food scales like the one below that has good reviews on Amazon.